This page describes the latest information about how to build Android for x86 platform. To browse our source code, see

 Since gingerbread-x86, the debugging symbols are stripped by default.
 So the option is unnecessary.

 The generated image is located at

-Since honeycomb-x86, we supports the hybrid iso format.
+Since honeycomb-x86, we support the hybrid iso format.
 That is, the iso could be dumped to a usb disk directly.
-You may create a bootable USB disk by
+For example,

 where /dev/sdX is the device name of your USB disk.
 The feature is available for all iso files released after 2011/12/25.